MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/add-ons-store-curation.md

 * Screenshots.
 * The description of the item's features and functionality.
 * Publisher information.
-* Links to the publisher site, privacy policies and financial policies.
+* Links to the publisher site, privacy policies, and financial policies.

 The Search ranking of the item is based on these characteristics.